Relentless loot of India's national assets: Yechury on Air India sale | Politics

 The CPI(M) on Monday hit out at the government over the sale of Air India to the Tatas, claiming that it was a ''gift'' to the group from the Centre and a ''daylight highway robbery'' of national assets.

-Addressing a press conference here, CPI(M) general secretary Sitaram Yechury alleged that the airline's burden of Rs 46,262 crore will be left with the people of the country.
+Addressing a press conference here, CPI(M) general secretary Sitaram Yechury alleged that the airline's burden of Rs 46,262 crore will be left to the people of the country.

 ''The central government continues with its relentless loot of India's national assets.
 The iconic national flag carrier, Air India, has been sold to the Tatas.
 This sale is tantamount to giving a free gift to the Tatas by the Modi government.
 This is daylight highway robbery of national assets.